 Henry Lord Ker, the only fone of Earle Robert, married Lady Margaret Hay, daughter to William Earle of Errol, and had with her only four daughters, Lady Jean, Lady Anna, Lady Margaret, and Lady Sophia.
 Lady Jean, the eldeft, by her grandfathers appointment, was married to Sir William Drummond, youngest sone to John Earle of Perth; who, by his Lady's right, was fecond Earle of Roxburgh, and begot with Lady Jean Ker four fones, Robert, who fucceeded, Harie, William, and John, and a daughter, Lady Jean Ker.
 Harie, the fecond, dyed unmarried; William, the fecond [third], is a hopefull youth; John, the youngest, was chosen by William Lord Ballendine for his aire, and is now called John Ballendine, fecond Lord Ballendine.
 Lady Jean is yet a proper young maid.
 Robert third Earle of Roxburgh, fone to William the fecond Earle, married Lady Margaret Hay, daughter to John Earle of Tweddale, and hes with her Lord Ker.
 Lady Anna Ker, fecond daughter to Henrie Lord Ker, wes married to John Earle of Wigtowne; and did bear to him only a daughter, Lady Jean Fleeming, married to Mauld, third Earle of Panmure, and hes children.
-Lady Margaret Ker, third daughter to Henrie Lord the youngest Laird of Innes, and Ker, was married to .
-Lady Sophia Ker, the youngest of the four fifters, lives a maid, and is refolved to dy fo.
+Lady Margaret Ker, third daughter to Henrie Lord Ker, was married to the youngest Laird of Innes, and hes Lady Sophia Ker. the youngest of the four fisters, lives a maid, and is resolved to dy so

-Mrs. Anna Drummond, fourth daughter to Patrick Lord Drummond, was married first to Barclay, laird of Towie, and had to him a fone, Patrick Barclay, who fucceeded; and tuo daughters, Anna and Violett Barclayes.
-Anna Drummond, Lady Towie, was Frazer, Lord Muthell. married a fecond time to
+Mrs. Anna Drummond, fourth daughter to Patrick Lord Drum- Anna, fourth Barclay, laird of Towie, and daughter to Patrick Lord mond, was married first to had to him a fone, Patrick Barclay, who fucceeded; and tuo daughters, Anna and Violett Barclayes.
+Anna Drummond, Lady Towie, was married a fecond time to Frazer, Lord Muthell.